Did Negligence Cause Your Brain Injury Or Worsen The Outcome?

-If you or a loved one has suffered a head injury in an accident—whether in a car or trucking accident, on a motorcycle, as a pedestrian or in any other fashion—contact us for legal guidance.
-At Eisenberg, Gilchrist & Cutt, our experienced Salt Lake City hematoma lawyers handle challenging personal injury cases for clients all over Utah and pursue compensation for medical malpractice victims and their families.
+If you or a loved one has suffered a head injury in an accident — whether in a car or trucking accident, on a motorcycle, as a pedestrian or in any other fashion — contact us for legal guidance.
+At Elegal, based in Salt Lake City, but serving people across Utah, our trial lawyers handle challenging personal injury cases and also pursue compensation for medical malpractice victims and their families.

-The most serious types of hematoma are most commonly caused by a blow to the head or the sudden start-and-stop of a violent head motion:
+The most serious types of hematoma are most commonly caused by a blow to the head or the sudden start-and-stop of a violent head motion.
+These include:

 - Injuries near other areas of the brain, such as epidural and intracerebral hematomas